 Other staging systems

 The Number and TNM staging systems describe the size and position of liver cancer.
-However, because people with liver cancer often have scarring of the liver (cirrhosis), doctors also need a system that describes how well the liver is working and how well the person is overall (their performance status).
+However, because people with liver cancer often have scarring of the liver (cirrhosis), doctors also need a system that describes how well your liver is working and your general health (your performance status).
 Then they can decide what treatment would be best.
-For this, they use a system such as the Barcelona Clinic Liver Cancer (BCLC) staging system.
+For this, doctors use a system such as the Barcelona Clinic Liver Cancer (BCLC) staging system.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: